pscally1005/pscally1005.github.io/_posts/recipes/sides/2024-08-03-baked-beans.markdown

 - Add minced garlic, gochujang (or chili paste) and water.
 Cover and simmer over low heat for 5 minutes

-- Drain and rinse your beans.
-Traditionally, baked beans are made with navy beans, but any other kind of bean (pinto, kidney, black, etc. will work as well).
-Add the beans to the pot
+- Drain and rinse your beans

 - Add in the remaining ingredients - tomato paste, apple cider vinegar, soy sauce, dijon mustard, chili powder, garlic powder, black pepper, salt, and cinnamon.
 Cover and let simmer for 5 minutes

 - If you're using a Dutch oven, you can bake directly in there.
 If not, transfer your beans to an 9" square baking dish.
 Bake in a 350F oven (covered) for 45 minutes
 Notes:
+- Traditionally, baked beans are made with navy beans, but any other kind of bean (pinto, kidney, <a href='/misc/beans#black-beans'>black</a>, etc. will work as well).
+Add the beans to the pot

 - You can also cook in a slow cooker on low for about 4-6 hours
 ---